-Thermal insulators play a crucial role in maintaining temperature control in various settings.
-They prevent the transfer of heat, keeping spaces warm in the winter and cool in the summer.
+Thermal insulators play a crucial role in maintaining temperature control in various settings by transferring heat, keeping spaces warm in the winter and cool in the summer.
 From homes and buildings to industrial applications, thermal insulators are essential for energy efficiency and comfort.
-In this article, we’ll explore what is thermal insulator, how they work, and the benefits they offer across different uses.
+Mica is one of the most reliable thermal insulators in industrial use — Axim Mica supplies mica sheets for thermal insulation in custom sizes and thicknesses for demanding applications.

 Breaking Down Thermal Insulators